 Bluehost is a web hosting company founded by Matt Heaton and Danny Ashworth in Provo, Utah.
-A staff of 750 people are working around the clock.
-Bluehost is the #1 recommended hosting by Wordpress.org.
-As such they feature 1-Click installations in all their plans.
+They have a staff of 750 people working around the clock.
+Being a recommended web host by WordPress.org, they feature 1-Click installations in all their plans.

-If there is one name you know in the world of web hosting, it’s probably Bluehost.
+If there is one name you know in the world of web hosting, Bluehost is probably on the top along with Inmotion and GreenGeeks.
 It got its start back in 1996, which makes it ancient by web standards, but I like them none the less.

-They have built a solid reputation over the decades, particularly when it comes to WordPress hosting.
+Beyond question, they have built a solid reputation over the decades, especially where it comes to WordPress hosting.

 They are listed as one of the official recommended hosting providers for WordPress blogs and offer an abundance of great tools, bonuses, and resources to WordPress customers.